An MGA Restoration

 [test_drive]

-I purchased any new nuts and bolts that were needed from my various parts suppliers.
+I purchased any new nuts and bolts that were needed from various parts suppliers.
 All of the hard to find proper fittings and hardware were purchased from Todd Clarke at Clarke Spares.
 Todd Clarke specializes in MGA's, and if he doesn't have it, he can most certainly tell you where to get it, if it's available.
-The doors were a challenge to align, I had to do some tweaking to those hinges also to make them fit.
+The doors were a challenge to align, as I had to do some tweaking to the hinges to make them fit.
 I had to keep reminding myself that these cars never did fit together perfectly, so some things you just have to settle with.

 I removed the old cracked tires from the wire wheels and checked each wheel for wobble by setting up a simple jig that I made.
 I placed an indicator at the face of the outer portion of the wheel, and while spinning the wheel on the hub, I could determine how true the wheels were.
 In some cases I had to tighten a spoke or two, and if I was not able to tighten the spoke, I would cut it and replace it.
-Once the wheels were trued, within .125" wobble, I took the wire wheels to the sandblaster and had them stripped to bare metal.
-I then sprayed them with zinc chromate etch primer, and top coated them with correct wire wheel paint that I had purchased from the Eastwood Company.
+Once the wheels were trued within .125", I took the wire wheels to the sandblaster and had them stripped to bare metal.
+I then sprayed them with zinc chromate etch primer, and top coated them with correct wire wheel paint I purchased from the Eastwood Company.

-New tires were purchased, including inner tubes, and rubber liners that protect the inner tubes from the spoke ends as well as sealing the inner tire from outside elements.
+New tires were purchased, including inner tubes and rubber liners that protect the inner tubes from the spoke ends as well as sealing the inner tire from outside elements.
 Silicone sealant can also be used on the spoke ends in addition, especially inside the hub where the grease on the splines will work its way through and get all over the visible parts of the wheel after driving (I learned this from experience).
-When I removed my old inner tubes, I noticed that they had cuts at the base of the valve stems, possibly caused by the jagged hole in the wheel that the stem sticks through.
+When I removed my old inner tubes, I noticed they had cuts at the base of the valve stems, possibly caused by the jagged hole in the wheel that the stem sticks through.
 I decided to protect against this, so I installed protective plastic inserts purchased from a local tire store.
 These inserts fit over the inner tube stem base, and protect it against the holes edge in the rim.
 An inexpensive safety precaution.
-I greased the splines and mounted my fresh tires and wheels with my new shiney knock offs, and the car was now looking real nice.
+I greased the splines and mounted my fresh tires and wheels with my new shiney knock offs, and the car was now looking nice.

 [MGA_Classic]